jhthorsen/getopt-app/README.md

 be sourced and run inside the same perl process.
 The sub command script must also use [Getopt::App](https://metacpan.org/pod/Getopt%3A%3AApp) for this to work properly.

+The sub-command will have `$Getopt::App::SUBCOMMAND` set to the item found in the list.

 See [https://github.com/jhthorsen/getopt-app/tree/main/example](https://github.com/jhthorsen/getopt-app/tree/main/example) for a working example.